film screening and LIVE Q&A WITH LOCAL PRACTITIONERS

 The Connections

-Come early to browse, stay after to shop, and take the conversation the film and panel will have started into a less formal space.
+Come early to connect.
 Local small businesses and the women you will have just sat beside for an afternoon.

 DR. KRISTIJANA RAKIC, ND